eikek/docspell/modules/microsite/docs/doc/mailitem.md

 The last checkbox allows to choose whether docspell should add all attachments of the item to the mail.
 If it is unchecked, no attachments will be added.
-It is currently not possible to pick attachments, it's all or nothing.
+It is currently not possible to pick specific attachments, it's all or nothing.

 Clicking *Cancel* will delete the inputs and close the mail form, but clicking the envelope icon again, will only close the form without